-Executive Order 595 requires a minimum of 12 semester units in Area C to include at least 3 units in the Arts (Art, Dance, Music, Theatre) (C1) and at least 3 units in Humanities (Literature, Philosophy, Foreign Languages) (C2).
-Three upper division units are also mandated.

-Instruction approved for the fulfillment of this requirement should cultivate intellect, imagination, sensibility and sensitivity.
-It is meant in part to encourage students to respond subjectively as well as objectively to experience and to develop a sense of the integrity of emotional and intellectual response.
-Students should be motivated to cultivate and refine their affective as well as cognitive and physical faculties through studying great works of the human imagination, which could include active participation in individual aesthetic, creative experience.
-Equally important is the intellectual examination of the subjective response, thereby increasing awareness and appreciation in the traditional humanistic disciplines such as art, dance, drama, literature and music.
-The
+Across the disciplines in their Area C coursework, students will cultivate intellect, imagination, sensibility and sensitivity.
+Students will respond subjectively as well as objectively to aesthetic experiences and will develop an understanding of the integrity of both emotional and intellectual responses.
+Students will cultivate and refine their affective, cognitive, and physical faculties through studying great works of the human imagination.
+Activities may include participation in individual aesthetic, creative experiences; however Area C excludes courses that exclusively emphasize skills development.

-requirement should result in the student's better understanding of the interrelationship between the creative arts, the humanities and self.
+In their intellectual and subjective considerations, students will develop a better understanding of the interrelationship between the self and the creative arts and of the humanities in a variety of cultures.

-All courses must, in addition to congruence with the area goals, objectives and specifications, observe the appropriate subarea specifications and purpose.
+Students may take courses in languages other than English in partial fulfillment of this requirement if the courses do not focus solely on skills acquisition but also contain a substantial cultural component.
+This may include literature, among other content.
+Coursework taken in fulfillment of this requirement must include a reasonable distribution among the Sub-Areas specified, as opposed to restricting the entire number of units required to a single Sub-Area.

+Given the mandates of the Executive Order, Area C will contain 9 units, divided as follows:

+Three lower division units in each Sub-Areas C1 and C2.

+An additional 3 units in either Sub-Area C1 or C2.

 Arts (Art, Dance, Music, Theatre) (C1)

-Purpose:

-To develop an appreciation and understanding of and to stimulate imagination and creativity through study and participation in art, dance, music, theatre.

-Specifications:

-Courses in the arts (C1) must promote the:

-Awareness and understanding of shape, surface, mass, pattern, and/or sound as elements in art; and

-Development of the capacity to experience art at many levels of response including intellectual, emotional, physical and cultural through studying significant works of the human imagination (the study may include active participation in individual aesthetic, creative experience); and
+C1 Student Learning Outcomes

+Upon completion of an Area C1 (Arts) course, students will be able to:

+Respond orally and in writing to aesthetic experiences, both subjectively and objectively, validating the integrity of both emotional and intellectual responses.

-Awareness of the universality of art, as well as the understanding of art in a cultural context.
+Recognize and explain the relationship between the self and the arts in a given cultural context.

+Recognize, describe, and interpret works of art and performance; students may engage in skill development and/or participate in artistic creation.

 Humanities (Literature, Philosophy, Foreign Languages) (C2)

-Purpose:

-Through the study of the humanities, (Literature, Philosophy, Foreign Language), to understand, appreciate, and analyze the meaning of our civilization, its cultural background, and the nature and role of language.
-To study the humanities (Literature, Philosophy, Foreign Language) from a variety of historical perspectives and cultures by analyzing individual works.
+C2 Student Learning Outcomes

+Upon completion of an Area C2 (Humanities) course, students will be able to do one of the following:

+Objectively review and explain important philosophical, historical or linguistic findings and developments.

+or

+Recognize, describe, and interpret works of the human imagination or intellect in their cultural context, either subjectively or objectively.

+or

+Demonstrate basic competence with a language (not English) and interpret texts or speech produced in that language from a relevant cultural perspective.

 Specifications:

 Courses in the humanities (C2) must:

-Promote an understanding of the development of contemporary civilization through studies of its historical roots in the principal humanistic endeavors, e.g., literature, philosophy, and foreign languages.
+Promote an understanding of the development of contemporary civilization through studies of its historical and cultural roots in the principal humanistic endeavors, e.g., literature, philosophy, and foreign languages.

+Include exposure to diverse cultural perspectives.

-Reflect critically and systematically on questions concerning beliefs, values and the nature of existence; or
+Reflect critically and systematically on questions concerning beliefs, values and the nature of existence;

+or

-Include a survey of the various types and styles of literature from a variety of historical perspectives and cultures, including instruction in the techniques of literary criticism, or
+Include a survey of the various types and styles of literature from a variety of historical perspectives and cultures, including instruction in the techniques of literary criticism:

+or

 Foster skills in listening, speaking, reading and writing a language other than English within a cultural and artistic context.

-Note: Studies in these areas should include exposure to diverse Western and non-Western cultural perspectives.

-General Notes for Area C

-Students must take a minimum of three units in the arts (Art, Dance, Music, Theatre) and a minimum of three units in the humanities (Literature, Philosophy, Foreign Languages).

-No more than six units from any one department or program may be applied to the area requirements.

-All courses in Subareas C1 and C2 must be lower division.

-Area C requires 3 upper division units in Integration.
-See “Guidelines and Procedures for General Education Proposal Submission” and “Policies for Inclusion of General Education Courses” for additional requirements.

 General Education Area D

 Social, Political, and Economic Institutions and